In Germany, repair cafés are quite common.

 Of course it's on CNBC for writing the article this was.
 It likely never would have made it here without that spin however.
 State of the media environment.

-The idea that there's some sort of expectation that a typical person is expected to upgrade their phone every 2 years or so seems completely nuts to me.
+The idea that a typical person is expected to upgrade their phone every 2 years or so is almost incomprehensible to me.

 This constant consumerism is destroying our world.